 The primary goal of this league is to begin to instruct young players in the fundamentals of baseball in a supportive team environment.
 All batters will hit the ball from a tee.
 NO scorekeeping will be kept for the 4-7 years old T-Ball League.
 Play is for players to be introduced to the game of baseball and have fun-not to compete.

-1. In each inning, both teams bat completely through their lineup before switching positions, no matter the amount of outs.
+1. In each inning, both teams bat completely through their lineup before switching positions, no matter the number of outs.
 All games will be played four full innings.
 In the event a game is stopped due to weather, the game will be considered complete if three full innings have been played or the time has reached 90 minutes.
 All games have a 90-minute maximum time limit.

 2. Games played regardless of the number of players.